 Dr. Micucci is the author of a book titled The Adolescent in Family Therapy: Harnessing the Power of Relationships (2nd ed., Guilford Press, 2009).
 He is a licensed psychologist, an approved AAMFT Supervisor, a member of the American Family Therapy Academy (AFTA), a fellow of the American Academy of Clinical Psychology, a fellow of Division 43 of the American Psychological Association, and holds specialty certification in Clinical Psychology from the American Board of Professional Psychology (ABPP).
 Dr. Micucci’s scholarly interests include psychological testing; adolescent development; family therapy with adolescents; and gay/lesbian/bisexual issues.

-Dr. Shralow is a licensed psychologist, experienced in crisis intervention and major mental illness.
-She completed her doctoral internship at Napa State Hospital, CA, and has served as Mental Health Delegate for Montgomery County, PA.
-Prior to joining Chestnut Hill College, she was on staff at Villanova Counseling Center and served as Assistant Director.
-She had a key role in developing an integrated college campus eating disorders prevention and treatment program.
-Her current clinical and scholarly interests include relational psychodynamic therapy and supervision, eating disorders, adolescent and young adult development, and professional ethics.
-She is a member of Phi Beta Kappa, and of several professional organizations including APA, the Philadelphia Society of Clinical Psychologists, and the Philadelphia Society of Psychoanalytic Psychology.
+Dr. Shralow is a licensed psychologist and her doctoral degree is in clinical psychology.
+She had a key role in developing an integrated college campus eating disorders prevention and treatment program at Villanova University Counseling Center.
+Experienced in crisis intervention and major mental illness, Dr. Shralow completed her doctoral internship at Napa State Hospital, CA, and has served as Mental Health Delegate for Montgomery County, PA.
+Her current clinical and scholarly interests include relational psychodynamic therapy and supervision, professional ethics, mindfulness and psychotherapy, and women’s issues.
+She is a member of Phi Beta Kappa, and of several professional organizations including APA, APA Division 39, Pennsylvania Psychological Association, the Philadelphia Society of Clinical Psychologists, and the Philadelphia Society of Psychoanalytic Psychology